 It’s here: the first ever live action Star Wars TV show, The Mandalorian, has launched on the Disney streaming service Disney+, expanding the known Star Wars universe once again (and arguably doing a better job of it than the recent Rise of Skywalker film).

-But don’t despair - and don’t break out your trusty torrents just yet - because there’s still a chance it will be possible to watch The Mandalorian (and other Disney+ exclusives) in the UK - though it's a little tricky, and will require a VPN.
+But don’t despair - and don’t break out your trusty torrents just yet - because it's possible to watch The Mandalorian (and other Disney+ exclusives) in the UK - though it will require a VPN.
 We have a similar guide for watching season 7 of The Clone Wars.

 As always when streaming in another country using a VPN, this is technically against Disney+'s terms of service, so bear in mind that the company does have the right to block you or cancel your account.

 There are loads of VPNs out there, some paid and some for free, but our top recommendation is currently NordVPN, which is the one that we scored the highest in our most recent VPN comparison.
 Check out our guide to all the best VPNs for streaming Disney+ if you’re still unsure though, or if you’d just like to compare it to the competition.

 Essentially the idea is that you install a VPN, set the server to the US (or Canada or the Netherlands, the other two launch countries) and then head to the Disney+ site to start watching or just open your app of choice.
 If you're already a subscriber, this should work perfectly and let you continue to access your account, and give you all of The Mandalorian to watch in one go - plus a few other US exclusives like the early release of Frozen 2.